 E Question 5/15 – Characteristics and test methods of optical fibres and cables, and installation guidance

-(Continuation of Question 5/15 and part of Question 16/15)
+(Continuation of Question 5/15)

 E.1 Motivation

 Optical fibre cables have been specified and deployed in telecommunication networks worldwide, finding wide application in access, intra/inter-office, metropolitan, long-haul, and submarine networks.
 New optical fibre technologies and new applications continue to drive the need for additional specifications.
 For example, the IoT, advanced mobile services, edge computing, cloud/distributed data management and so on requires new features and/or functions for optical fibre network.
 Moreover, increased transmission speeds and bandwidth requirements across the optical network supporting a variety of services requires a new class of optical fibre that can substantially expand the transmission capacity of a traditional single-mode fibre.